top of page

 Intersection of Human and Non-Human

 Intertwined throughout the complexity and variety of Chung’s interdisciplinary practice is the theme of human-ness and machine-ness.
-She believes that experiences with robots and new technology create moments where “our human-ness is thrown into high relief”[23].
-In order to emphasize on that dynamic, she has studied the intersection between body and machine, tradition and technology, and how a piece of artwork “transmutes between mediums.
+They believe that experiences with robots and new technology create moments where “our human-ness is thrown into high relief”[23].
+In order to emphasize on that dynamic, they have studied the intersection between body and machine, tradition and technology, and how a piece of artwork “transmutes between mediums.
 Shifting between the real to the virtual and back again”[24].
 This fluctuation between realms of experience knits these worlds together into a synthetic and cohesive art form.

 A particularly intriguing observation Chung made is that people tend to project “agency” onto AI [25].
-She finds interest in our “capacity to anthropomorphize our relationship to machines” and points out how these relationships can become “a mirror for how we view ourselves”[26].
+They find interest in our “capacity to anthropomorphize our relationship to machines” and point out how these relationships can become “a mirror for how we view ourselves”[26].
 We tend to overlook our interactions with other humans, but when dealing with robotics and AI we have a propensity to become more aware of others and ourselves.

-An example that Chung remembers clearly is when she failed to account for the physical properties of paint and how it would affect the mechanical movements of her robots.
-This error allowed her to observe how the “audience sympathizes with the robotic units in a humanizing moment of the fallibility of the machine”[27].
+An example that Chung remembers clearly is when they failed to account for the physical properties of paint and how it would affect the mechanical movements of their robots.
+This error allowed them to observe how the “audience sympathizes with the robotic units in a humanizing moment of the fallibility of the machine”[27].
 Failure and the process of learning are often treated as uniquely human traits and, consequently, make the robots feel more relatable to the audience.

 Error and Growth

 With any artwork based in engineering principles, there can be a tendency to pursue perfection and efficiency.
 However, this mindset directly negates some of the essential principles of art making, its open-endedness and subjectivity.
-This is where Chung’s work shines as she embraces the messiness of the process and the limitations that she faces.
+This is where Chung’s work shines as they embrace the messiness of the process and the limitations that they face.

-Observing her robots, she notes that DOUG’s, “behavior could be quite silly and playful if there was an error. […] The more imperfect the line work is, the more it seems like it's expressing his style of drawing"[28].
+Observing their robots, they note that DOUG’s, “behavior could be quite silly and playful if there was an error. […] The more imperfect the line work is, the more it seems like it's expressing his style of drawing"[28].
 As mentioned earlier, imperfection is humanizing and seems to animate the robots with an aura of life.

 The sense of connection fostered by this feeling of familiarity illuminates the “potential generosity” of art that Chung believes in, which “necessarily evades definition, or legitimization” [29].
 Many viewers of art expect static and finished pieces.
 There is an element of disconnect in this which artificially heightens the mystery of the work while estranging the viewer.

 However, allowing the viewer to witness the metamorphosis of an artwork implicates them in the piece and merges vivid memory with the piece itself.
 To engage in this exchange is an intimate gift, an act of generosity that exceeds monetary value.
-Chung shares an experience with her audience, the permission to witness the process, the mistakes, and the adaptation.
-This is what she believes gives the work its value [30].
+Chung shares an experience with their audience, the permission to witness the process, the mistakes, and the adaptation.
+This is what they believe gives the work its value [30].

 The errors not only draw the audience in, they also captivate Chung.
-She says that reacting and responding to the errors and mistakes makes, “the process uniquely stimulating.
+They say that reacting and responding to the errors and mistakes makes, “the process uniquely stimulating.
 Thrilling, even.
 It feels more true to how life actually is, full of the encounter with unmediated moments that go wrong.
-Sometimes I think creativity is working with imperfections and mess, and seeing how one adapts to them.”[31].
+Sometimes I think creativity is working with imperfections and mess, and seeing how one adapts to them” [31].
 The messiness inspires movement and change, which are essential to creativity and progress.

 In more concise terms, the fallibility of the machines appeals to the viewers and provides Chung with a more complex and rewarding role in the development of the work.
 The challenge bolsters engagement and builds memory, rather than simply existing as something to be worked around, eliminated, or fixed.